eugenelet/eugenelet.github.io/_pages/publications.md

 ## Conference

-*Eugene Lee*, Evan Chen and Chen-Yi Lee, "**Meta-rPPG: Remote Heart Rate Estimation Using a Transductive Meta-Learner ,**" In Proceedings of the European Conference of Computer Vision (ECCV), August 2020
+*Eugene Lee*, Evan Chen and Chen-Yi Lee, "**Meta-rPPG: Remote Heart Rate Estimation Using a Transductive Meta-Learner,**" In Proceedings of the European Conference of Computer Vision (ECCV), August 2020

 *Eugene Lee* and Chen-Yi Lee, "**NeuralScale: Efficient Scaling of Neurons in Resource-Constrained Deep Neural Networks,**" (oral) In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), June 2020